 Projecting an image in the mind is a great way to tell the brain “hey, that’s what I want to be… you’re smart; figure it out for me!”.

 I’m all up for conditioning the mind and body.
 For example, I ride fast motorcycles at race tracks.
 Say I’m going to be riding at a track I’ve never been to.
 When I am preparing for it, I pick up my iPad, load videos from riders riding the track, go to the garage, put my bike on the stand, and watch the videos while seated on the bike.
 As I do so, I tuck in behind the windscreen when the rider is accelerating on a straight, then I sit up right when the rider enters the brake zone, and I also slide my butt off the seat, in preparation to lean into the corner.

 Is that “fake riding”?
 I don’t think so.
-I’m not trying to full anyone; I’m only conditioning my mind and body, creating some muscle memory, giving my brain time to process little bits of information in a safe environment, before I’m doing the real thing.
+I’m not trying to fool anyone; I’m only conditioning my mind and body, creating some muscle memory, giving my brain time to process little bits of information in a safe environment, before I’m doing the real thing.

 A very valid similar approach is great for people who want to either start or get better at public speaking: see Toast Masters.